 Registered Staff Hours

-While we did not have many positive things to say about this facility's overall score, it earned a respectable inspection report this year.
-It received a decent grade in this category with a score of B-.
-Inspection ratings account for a host of factors included in a facility's inspection reports.
-One of the most important criteria we rely on is the number and severity of deficiencies.
+While we graded this facility incredibly poorly overall, it received a fairly respectable inspection report this year.
+As a result, it received a decent grade in that category with a score of B-.
+Inspection grades take several factors into consideration, including deficiencies and substantiated complaints.
+You can learn more about each of these issues by reviewing copies of nursing homes' inspection reports.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Lastly, this facility was flagged by CMS for possible abuse or neglect.
 We prefer to avoid facilities with this designation.
 Please do your best to find an alternative nursing home.

 Does this page answer your questions about Grenada Living Center?